Bridge00/bridge00.github.io/index.md

 ## About Me

 I am currently a 4th year CS Ph.D. student at the [University of Maryland](https://www.cs.umd.edu/), supervised by [Professor Ming Lin](https://www.cs.umd.edu/~lin/) at the [GAMMA Group](https://gamma.umd.edu/).
 My north star in research is safer, more transparent, and interpretable autonomous driving.
-I believe that designing deep learning frameworks for driving with interpretable transferable variables will ultimately lead to safer, socially-viable, and impactful policies.
+I believe that designing deep learning frameworks for driving with interpretable and transferable priors in mind will ultimately lead to safer, socially-viable, and impactful policies.
 As you can see, this extends to topics in learning-based computer vision, multi-agent interaction modeling, traffic simulation, and HCI user studies in my projects.

 I am looking for 2024 summer internships!